-Leaders make decisions; there is no escaping this one vital burden that every leader has to shoulder.
-The best leaders of large corporations will often need to strike a fine balance between being bold enough to challenge the competition and being prudent enough to minimise risk.
+Leaders make decisions; there is no escaping this one vital burden that all leaders shoulder.
+The best leaders of large corporations will need to strike a fine balance between being bold enough to challenge the competition and being prudent enough to minimise risk.
 They often rely on data provided by their subordinates.
 Some rely on the instincts they have spent decades nurturing.
 Either way, there is no denying that making the right call at the right juncture, especially within the context of today’s challenging environment, often mean the difference between profit and loss.

-For leadership teams, there is another layer to navigate: leaders often have to agree on a decision as a team.
+For leadership teams, there is another layer to navigate: leaders often must agree on a decision as a team.